 1. Fireplace refacing

 We can’t take too much of the credit for this transformation, but we did do some of the prep work.
-Our 100-year-old home has three great fireplaces, but unfortunately the one in the living room was an unappealing shade of pinkish-purple.
+Our 100-year-old home has three great wood-burning fireplaces with gas starters, but unfortunately the one in the living room was an unappealing shade of pinkish-purple.
 We didn’t want to spend thousands of dollars replacing the marble when it would just be an aesthetic change, so our designer recommended that we have a professional muralist repaint the fireplace.

-The artist we worked with had actually worked for a light fixture company doing marble fabrication painting for a few years and had painted several other fireplaces for our designer.
+The artist we worked with had previously worked for a light fixture company doing marble fabrication painting and had painted several other fireplaces for our designer.
 Prior to her arrival, we had to sand down the existing marble with a high grit sandpaper to ensure the paint would adhere.
 Then, at the recommendation of the Sherwin Williams representative, used an extreme bond primer.
 I did two coats of primer because the original marble was such a dark color.
 We then used the recommended industrial paint for high heat surfaces as a base because it is a working fireplace.

 Once all of that was completed, the artist was able to add the marble effect.
 After she was finished, we covered the newly painted surround with a water-based poly (again, at the recommendation of the paint store representative).
 We are pleased with the final result which we think fits in with the overall aesthetic of the room (and decade) much better.